 There are two types of spray foam: open cell and closed cell.

-Open-cell sprayed-in foam insulation, it is a soft low-density material half pound density, non-structural and you can use it for interior applications, the underside of roof decks, attic, basement walls, and crawl spaces.
+Open-cell sprayed-in foam insulation, is a soft low-density material half pound density, non-structural and you can use it for interior applications, the underside of roof decks, attic, basement walls, and crawl spaces.
 Improves occupant comfort, a cleaner indoor environment, and greater noise reduction for properties.

 Closed-cell spray foam insulation can save energy by up to 40%.
 This type of foam insulation has a higher R-value per inch which is very useful for small areas that require the highest possible R-value to meet building code requirements.